List of Marvel Cinematic Universe film actors

-Actors who have supporting roles in the Infinity Saga headline their own films in the Multiverse Saga.
-Scarlett Johansson stars as Natasha Romanoff / Black Widow in Black Widow (2021), Letitia Wright stars as Shuri / Black Panther in Black Panther: Wakanda Forever (2022), Anthony Mackie stars as Sam Wilson / Captain America in Captain America: Brave New World (2025), and Don Cheadle will star as James Rhodes / War Machine in Armor Wars.
-Simu Liu stars as Shang-Chi in Shang-Chi and the Legend of the Ten Rings (2021), while Gemma Chan headlines as Sersi in the ensemble film Eternals (2021).
-Ryan Reynolds stars as Wade Wilson / Deadpool and Hugh Jackman co-stars as James "Logan" Howlett / Wolverine in Deadpool & Wolverine (2024), both reprising their roles from the X-Men film series produced by 20th Century Fox.
-Florence Pugh headlines the ensemble film Thunderbolts* (2025) as Yelena Belova and Pedro Pascal leads the ensemble film The Fantastic Four: First Steps (2025) as Reed Richards / Mister Fantastic.
-Hemsworth, Rudd, Wright, Mackie, Liu, Pugh, and Pascal will appear in Avengers: Doomsday, with Pascal also set to appear in Avengers: Secret Wars.
-Mahershala Ali is set to headline Blade as Blade.
+Actors who have supporting roles in the Infinity Saga headline their own films in the Multiverse Saga, including Scarlett Johansson as Natasha Romanoff / Black Widow in Black Widow (2021), Letitia Wright as Shuri / Black Panther in Black Panther: Wakanda Forever (2022), and Anthony Mackie as Sam Wilson / Captain America in Captain America: Brave New World (2025).
+New headliners include Simu Liu as Shang-Chi in Shang-Chi and the Legend of the Ten Rings (2021), Gemma Chan as Sersi in the ensemble film Eternals (2021), Ryan Reynolds as Wade Wilson / Deadpool and Hugh Jackman as James "Logan" Howlett / Wolverine—both reprising their roles from 20th Century Fox's X-Men film series—in Deadpool & Wolverine (2024), Florence Pugh as Yelena Belova / Black Widow in the ensemble film Thunderbolts* (2025), also joining Johansson in Black Widow and Holland in Brand New Day, and Pedro Pascal as Reed Richards / Mister Fantastic in the ensemble film The Fantastic Four: First Steps (2025).
+Wright, Mackie, Liu, and Pascal will appear in Avengers: Doomsday and Avengers: Secret Wars, with Hemsworth, Rudd, and Pugh also appearing in Doomsday.
+After the Multiverse Saga, Ryan Gosling will star as Johnny Blaze / Ghost Rider in Ghost Rider (2028) after being introduced in Secret Wars, and David Jonsson will headline Black Panther III (2028) as T'Challa II / Black Panther, joined by Wright.

 Multiple other cast members recur across multiple films and series within the franchise, while the Multiverse Saga prominently features several actors reprising their roles from prior non-MCU Marvel films produced by Fox, New Line Cinema, and Sony Pictures.
 In addition to Reynolds and Jackman, these include Thomas Haden Church, Willem Dafoe, Jamie Foxx, Andrew Garfield, Tom Hardy, Rhys Ifans, Tobey Maguire, Alfred Molina, and J. K. Simmons in No Way Home; Patrick Stewart in Multiverse of Madness; Kelsey Grammer in The Marvels; Morena Baccarin, Rob Delaney, Chris Evans, Jennifer Garner, Brianna Hildebrand, Stefan Kapičić, Dafne Keen, Shioli Kutsuna, Tyler Mane, Wesley Snipes, Karan Soni, Aaron Stanford, Lewis Tan, and Leslie Uggams in Deadpool & Wolverine; and Alan Cumming, James Marsden, Ian McKellen, and Rebecca Romijn alongside Stewart and Grammer in Doomsday.

 The list below is sorted by film and the character's surname, as some characters have been portrayed by multiple actors.
 All characters that have made appearances in other MCU media, such as the short films, television series, or digital series, are noted.